Shed Roof Replacement Costs

 Shed Roof Felt Cost

-Felt roofs can be installed with relative ease and can be found in a wide range of colours.
+Shed felt roofing costs £200 to £350 or £50 to £80 per m², is easy to install, and is available in a wide range of colours.
 Felt roofs generally come with optional features, too.
 Properly installed felt will also offer waterproof qualities.

 This type of shed roofing material is also easy to repair as well as being visually appealing.
 However, felt is not particularly damage–resistant, nor is it the most durable option.